Schrank/schrank.github.com/_posts/articles/2012-12-17-add-address-to-registration.md

 # Longer story

 I talked a few days ago with [Sascha from melovely.de](http://www.melovely.de) about old, not more functional or "wrong" answers to "standard" magento questions.
-I had to add address fields to the customer registration and thought about a observer to do it, but there is an easy way.
+I had to add address fields to the customer registration and thought about a observer to do it, but there is an easier way.
+This is my contribution to replace the google finds with better answers to always the same questions.

 ## Dig in to the controller